openenclave/openenclave/doc/GettingStarted.md

 ----------

-This chapter describes how to locally install the SDK from the compiled OpenEnclave tree.
+This chapter describes how to locally install the SDK from the compiled Open Enclave tree.
 To create a redistributable binary package (such as a .deb package), see the next chapter.

 Specify the install-prefix to the cmake call.
 As of now, there is no real need